UGC NET People & Environment 2026: Complete Guide

 You should have the following study materials apart from UGC NET People And Environment Notes to boost your exam preparation for the NTA UGC NET exam.

-Click on the link to access other important notes related to the UGC NET Paper 1 exam.
+Click on the link to access other important notes related to the UGC NET Paper 1 exam preparation for 2026.

-The Central Pollution Control Board (CPCB) has taken several positive steps to minimize pollution of the environment, as mentioned in the UGC NET People And Environment Notes.
+The Central Pollution Control Board (CPCB) and various government agencies have taken several positive steps to minimize pollution of the environment, as mentioned in the UGC NET People And Environment Notes.

 Important Environmental Laws: